sherwin-ad/my_tutorials/azure/ AZURE ADMINISTRATOR/AZ-104-MICROSOFT- AZURE- ADMINISTRATOR.md

     - variables: ( “vmName”: “webserver-01”)

+    Variables are declared in the format "variables": { "name": "value"}.

 15. You are planning to implement an Azure VPN gateway, and you would like to direct packets through IPsec tunnels based on the combinations of address prefixes between your on-premises network and the Azure VNet.
 What configuration should you select to achieve this?

     - Zone-redundant VPN